 Flex6 represents the foundational small-sided game with no protective equipment needed.
-As the name suggests, Flex6 is FLEXIBLE.
 Flex6 Lacrosse can be played by anyone, any age, any gender and anywhere.
 In this version of the game all that's needed is a small group of players, a space that is about 1⁄4 the size of an athletic field, a crosse (lacrosse stick), and the appropriate ball.